SORMAS-Foundation/SORMAS-Angular/README.md

 ## Auth with Keycloak

 Run keycloak locally with docker (this is only for dev testing):
-`docker run -p 5001:8080 -e KEYCLOAK_USER=admin -e KEYCLOAK_PASSWORD=admin quay.io/keycloak/keycloak:12.0.1`
+`docker run --name keycloak -p 5001:8080 -e KEYCLOAK_USER=admin -e KEYCLOAK_PASSWORD=admin quay.io/keycloak/keycloak:12.0.1`
 Go to `http://localhost:5001/auth/admin` and use `admin` & `admin` to log in.

+To get Keycloak configured (use one of those 2 options):
+- Option 1 - import `keykloak/sormas-realm.json` as a new Realm & then start the app and login with user `sormas-dev` and pw `Test.3210`
+- Option 2 - follow steps below

 See more: https://www.keycloak.org/getting-started/getting-started-docker
 Steps